santoshkambala/Accenture-Data-Analytics-and-Visualization/README.md

 ## **Task - 1: Project Understanding**
 The team has been assigned a new project for a client called Social Buzz

-### Key roles and responsibilities of a Data Analyst
-  - The Business refers to the client and internal team members who won’t be involved in detailed data analysis.
-  - They rely on our analysis to make strategic business decisions.
-  - Importantly, not everyone will have a strong understanding of data.
-Our job is to communicate your data findings simply and clearly for everyone to understand.
-  - The Data refers to the relevant data sources that we will clean, process, and use to generate interesting insights for the business.

 ## The brief from Social Buzz
 About Client : [Social Buzz](https://cdn.theforage.com/vinternships/companyassets/T6kdcdKSTfg2aotxT/MsAqi7SNLKw3C6LAr/1664296994014/Data_Analytics%20Client%20Brief.pdf)